Ways into art history

 This course is suitable for all levels.

-You should be able to follow simple written and verbal instructions, demonstrations, hand-outs and health and safety information, and will be invited to take part in group discussion.
-You should be able to operate the basic elements of Zoom, including camera and microphone.
+You should be able to follow simple written and verbal instructions, demonstrations, hand-outs and health and safety information.
+This course takes place on Zoom and uses a Google Classroom to share materials.

 How will I be taught, and will there be any work outside the class?

 You will be taught online with slide presentations and group discussions.
-Handouts will be provided by your tutor to support your learning on the course; these handouts will be available online/digitally for download via the college’s Google Classroom.
-You will be sent an invitation to join the Google Classroom within a week of the course start date.
+Handouts will be provided by your tutor to support your learning on the course via a Google Classroom.
+You will be invited to join the Google Classroom within a week of your course start date.

 Are there any other costs?
 Is there anything I need to bring?